-Right now two world leaders are trying to decide if they will be allies or enemies.
-One seems to be very difficult to read, and the other’s vulnerabilities are an open book.
-They run two of the most powerful countries in the world – Vladimir Putin, president of Russia, and Donald Trump, president of the United States.
+Right now, two world leaders are trying to decide if they will be allies or enemies.
+One (Vladimir Putin) seems to be very difficult to read, and the other (Donald Trump) has vulnerabilities that are an open book.
+They run two of the most powerful countries in the world, Russia and the United States.

 The Oxford University Press has written about the hubris syndrome of Donald Trump, while Psychology Today has written about the hubris syndrome of Vladimir Putin.
 Jessica Tracy, author of “Take Pride: Why the Deadliest Sin Holds the Secret to Human Success,” said people with hubristic pride use aggressive strategies to get power and dominate others, but the power they wield is not from respect but born of fear.

 The Hubris Syndrome is a mental illness that psychiatrist Lord David Owens says tends to occur among people in power, particularly politicians.
 It may impair the behavior and decision-making of afflicted politicians, Owens says.
 He adds that the hubris syndrome is oftentimes acquired when the person holds a very powerful position with few to no restraints.

 The dictionary defines "hubris" as “excessive pride, self-confidence, or arrogance.”
 "Syndrome" is defined as “a group of symptoms that together are characteristic of a specific disorder, disease, or the like.”
 Owens says that people with this syndrome probably had other mental illnesses before they acquired power and developed the hubris syndrome.
 All of these mental illnesses may overlap upon attaining great power.
 The following are mental illnesses that tend to overlap with the hubris syndrome:

 Mental Illnesses That Overlap With the Hubris Syndrome